For those wanting to get out of the casinos, Las Vegas has many opportunities to explore great art and design. My recent finds include:

 Akhob: This is the title of the James Turrell total color immersion art located on the 4th floor of the Louis Vuitton store at Crystals.
 I always love seeing Turrell’s works.
 It is well-worth visit.
 The tour is free but reservations are required.
 I would book before you go to Las Vegas.
 You also get to see three other works in the store’s private collection.
 702-730-3150

-Checkout Gallery Row at Crystals where you will find gallery, The Art of Richard MacDonald Presented by Cirque du Soleil, at 3720 S. Las Vegas Blvd., #274.
+Checkout the new location for the gallery, The Art of Richard MacDonald, at 3600 S. Las Vegas Blvd.
 It features works by figurative sculptor Richard MacDonald.

 Not to be missed is Claes Oldenburg’s Typewriter Eraser Sculpture just outside the Gallery Row near the Mandarin Oriental.